This is a guest post from Benny Lewis of Fluent in 3 Months.

 - Meetup.com: This site’s goal is to gather people with similar interests, to get unplugged from the Internet, and to actually meet up in person to share and discuss those interests.
 It has many regular meetings based on a huge range of interests, including language-specific meetups.

 - Couchsurfing.org: If you read any travel blog, it’s quite likely you’ve heard of Couchsurfing by now.
 But have you tried using it in your own city before travelling?
 There are regular meetings where you can meet natives of many languages, and one of the most incredible unused features of the site is that you can search your home city by language and simply message people directly to meet up.
 Of all social network participants in the world, Couchsurfers are much more likely to be open minded and certainly understanding enough to meet up with you to help you with your target language.

 - Other social networking sites: Try searching Facebook for [your city name] and [language name] and clicking Events.
 You can usually find some language events that way.
 You can also put an ad on Craigslist, or even use a dating site to find language partners.
 I did speed dating in Amsterdam in order to help improve my Dutch for the three months I was there.

 - Offline methods: Ask in your local library or town hall to see if there are cultural events you could take part in, or ask your friends, or walk up to tourists and try to be helpful!

 What to talk about?

-Benny Lewis is a professional “language hacker”, but is definitely not naturally talented in languages.
-He only spoke English when he was 21, and managed to spend an entire six months in Spain initially without learning Spanish.
+Benny Lewis is a professional “language hacker” but is definitely not naturally talented in languages.
+He only spoke English when he was 21 and managed to spend an entire six months in Spain initially without learning Spanish.
 Despite this, he discovered that simply getting out there and speaking with people, even when his level was basic and he was making lots of mistakes, lead to rapid improvement in his language abilities.
-He blogs full time about his lacking hacking “mission” on fluentin3months.com.
+He blogs full time about his language hacking “mission” on fluentin3months.com.
 He recently started a video project about how to speak from day one.